Here I have compiled all that I know and have learned about the various operations of the railroads in Delaware, organized by railroad.

 63W: Dagsboro, DE -> Birdsboro, PA [Usually less than 36 hours after 62W, usually in the afternoon through evening.
 Takes the Indian River secondary]

-44M: Springfield, OH -> Delmarva, MD [Every few weeks, grain loads southbound]
+44M: Springfield, OH -> Delmarva, MD [Every few weeks, grain loads southbound, often terminates in Harrington]

 45M; Delmarva, MD -> Springfield, OH [Usually a few days after 44M]